agiessing/agiessing.github.io/_pages/people.md

  <div class="container mt-5">
     <h2 class="post-title"> Do you wish to join us?</h2>
       Every student has different skills and strength, and I am committed to helping each of my students realize their full potential.
 To join our group, you must a motivated and dedicated student.
-You also need to meet with me regularly and enjoy teamwork alongside independent study.
+You also need to meet with me regularly (typically twice a week) and enjoy teamwork alongside independent study.
  </div>